EpicOrange/riichi_advanced/README.md

 Infinitely extensible mahjong web client featuring the following:

+- 24+ base rulesets, including:
+  + Riichi,
+  + Hong Kong Old Style,
+  + Sichuan Bloody,
+  + Space Mahjong,
+  + Kansai Sanma,
+  + MCR,
+  + Bloody 30-Faan Jokers,
-- Many base rulesets, including Riichi, Hong Kong Old Style, Sichuan Bloody, and Bloody 30-Faan Jokers.
-You can even play Riichi Mahjong with Saki powers!
+  + you can even play Riichi Mahjong with Saki powers!
+- A variety of mods for each ruleset!
+Play with:
+  + head bump,
+  + sequences wrapping from 9 to 1,
+  + a "ten" tile for each suit
+  + every local yaku in existence
+  + transparent Washizu tiles
+  + every tile is aka dora
+  + and more! (there are currently about 200 mods!)
 - Support for 3-player modes like Sanma, and 2-player modes like Minefield!
-- A variety of mods for each ruleset!
-Play with head bump, sequences wrapping from 9 to 1, a "ten" tile for each suit, and more!
 - Multiplayer lobby system with public/private rooms!
 Invite your friends, or play against AI!
 - Infinitely customizable ruleset!
-Change the rules by copying an existing ruleset, and play your modified ruleset directly in the client!
+Beyond mods, you can change the rules by writing [MahjongScript](documentation/mahjongscript.md) to make minute changes to a game!

 Join the [Discord](https://discord.gg/5QQHmZQavP) for development updates and bug reporting!
 (There are a lot of funny bugs, don't miss out!)